NURS5012 Assessment and Clinical Judgement

 NURS5060 Complexity of Critical Illness & Injury

-Credit points: 6 Session: Semester 2 Assessment: mini poster (50%) and portfolio (50%) and satisfactory completion of clinical assessment tasks Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Session: Semester 2 Classes: distance education/intensive on campus, up to 4 study days Assessment: mini poster (50%) and portfolio (50%) and satisfactory completion of clinical assessment tasks Mode of delivery: Block mode

 Patients who experience severe traumatic injury or episodes of critical illness require advanced assessment and management in the pre-hospital phase, during transport to and stabilisation in the emergency department, and ongoing care in the intensive care unit.
 The critical illness/injury trajectory is complex and interdependent and effective care at each stage requires an appreciation of the care which has been provided as well as an understanding of potential ongoing management of the patient.
 In this unit of study we will examine the critical illness/injury trajectory from physiological and psychosocial perspectives.
 An evidence-based approach to patient management will focus on collaborative decision-making and the ways in which synthesised evidence informs patient care.
 This unit of study allows students to consolidate theoretical underpinnings of their practice and demonstrate the requisite knowledge, skills and attributes required to care for critically ill or injured patients through the completion of clinical assessments.